-- Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire. - The B:C type fire extinguisher is designed to work on electrical fires and burning liquids. - The A:B:C type is designed to work on burning wood, paper, and cloth as well. - Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames). - A burning tire must be cooled.
-Lots of water may be required. - If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters. - Position yourself upwind.
-Let the wind carry the extinguisher to the fire. - Continue until whatever was burning has been cooled.
+Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire.

+The B:C type fire extinguisher is designed to work on electrical fires and burning liquids.

+The A:B:C type is designed to work on burning wood, paper, and cloth as well.

+Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames).

+A burning tire must be cooled.
+Lots of water may be required.

+If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters.

+Position yourself upwind.
+Let the wind carry the extinguisher to the fire.

+Continue until whatever was burning has been cooled.
 Absence of smoke or flame does not mean the fire cannot restart.

-Class Туре A Wood, Paper, Ordinary Combustibles Extinguish by Cooling and Quenching Using Water or Dry Chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by Smothering, Cooling or Heat Shielding using carbon Dioxide or Dry Chemicals С Electrical Equipment Fires Extinguish with Nonconducting Agents such as Carbon Dioxide or Dry Chemicals.
+Class/Type of Fires

+Class Туре

+А Wood, Paper, Ordinary Combustibles

+Extinguish by Cooling and Quenching

+Using Water or Dry Chemicals

+В Gasoline, Oil, Grease, Other Greasy

+Liquids

+Extinguish by Smothering, Cooling or

+Heat Shielding using carbon Dioxide or

+Dry Chemicals

+С Electrical Equipment Fires

+Extinguish with Nonconducting Agents

+such as Carbon Dioxide or Dry

+Chemicals.
 DO NOT USE WATER.

-D Fires in Combustible Metals Extinguish by Using Specialized Extinguishing Powders Figure 2.21
+D Fires in Combustible Metals

+Extinguish by Using Specialized

+Extinguishing Powders

+Figuro 2 20

+Class of Fire/Type of Extinguisher

 Class of Fire Fire Extinguisher Type

 B or C Regular Dry Chemical

 A, B, C, or D Multi Purpose Dry Chemical

 D Purple K Dry Chemical

 B or C KCL Dry Chemical

 D Dry Powder Special

 Compound

 B or C Carbon Dioxide (Dry)

 B or C Halogenated Agent (Gas)

 А Water

 А Water With Anti-Freeze

 A or B Water, Loaded Steam Style

 B, On Some A Foam

-Eigung 0.00
+Figure 2.21